ivangeevo/btwr-core/## Changelog.md

 ## v0.32(dev)
++ (not yet) Updated mod recipes to use the new ExtendedShapelessRecipe from BTWR: SL v0.60
-+ Split the mod client environment from the main package
++ Removed old unused assets from the mod files
 + Updated the mod to BTWR Shared Library 0.60

 ## v0.31.2